Home » Interview

 3 The Jesuit House of 1730

-Not too many people know this but tucked in within the compound of a lumber/hardware in the old Parian district is the Jesuit House of 1730, which is reputed to be the oldest dated house in the country today.
+Tucked in within the compound of a hardware in the old Parian district is the Jesuit House of 1730.
+It is the oldest dated house in the country today.
 Bas reliefs as well as carved medallions decorate its perimeter walls as well as interior including the date 1730.
 It’s an all stone house with tejado (tiled) roofing

 Historic Colon St. is the oldest street in the Philippines